EvilasioFilho/blob_image_analysis/README.md

 ## Features

-- **Particle Detection**: Robust detection of particles using distance transform and watershed segmentation
+- **Particle Detection**: Robust detection of particles using distance transform
 - **Morphological Analysis**: Measurement of particle size, shape, and circularity
 - **Aggregation Analysis**: Identification of particle aggregates and isolation status
 - **Nearest Neighbor Analysis**: Calculation of nearest neighbor distances for spatial distribution analysis